AdobeDocs/commerce-knowledge-base.en/help/announcements/help-center-news/decommissioning-of-adobe-commerce-help-center.md

 **On September 3, 2024, Adobe Commerce Help Center will no longer be accessible**, and you will no longer be able to view historic support cases created in that system.
 **<u>Please save any support cases or information you wish to retain by saving them to PDF in your browser prior to September 3, 2024.</u>**
-If you would like to review historical support cases created in Adobe Commerce Help center after September 3, 2024, you will need to open a support case in Adobe Experience League and request that information from the support team.
+If you would like to review historical support cases created in Adobe Commerce Help Center after September 3, 2024, you will need to open a support case in Adobe Experience League and request that information from the support team.

 >[!NOTE]
 >